Wunaiq/ssd_flask_docker/README.md

 - -v: link the folder of host (/base_path/ssd_flask_docker) with a folder of container(/ssd_flask_docker)

 - -p: map the port 8008 of container to the port 8008 of host.
 We has set the sever port as 8008 in ./app/app.py

-Tip: we prefer to use the docker container for the sake of convenience.
-And we will also run the web server in this container afterwards.

 ### 2. Run the web server